ThilinaRajapakse/simpletransformers/README.md

 - text: A dictionary containing the 3 dictionaries correct_text, similar_text (the predicted answer is a substring of the correct answer or vise versa), incorrect_text.

+**`train_tokenizer(self, train_files, tokenizer_name=None, output_dir=None, use_trained_tokenizer=True)`

+Train a new tokenizer on `train_files`.

+Args:

+- train_files: List of files to be used when training the tokenizer.

+- tokenizer_name: Name of a pretrained tokenizer or a path to a directory containing a tokenizer.

+- output_dir (optional): The directory where model files will be saved.
+If not given, self.args['output_dir'] will be used.

+- use_trained_tokenizer (optional): Load the trained tokenizer once training completes.

+Returns: None

 **`train(self, train_dataset, output_dir, show_running_loss=True, eval_file=None)`**

 Trains the model on train_dataset.